 The quality of the data is monitored by scaler and TDC plots.
 Figure 29 shows the average MaPMT rate measured by the scaler readout system when the beam is off (top plot) and when the beam is on (bottom plot).
-In the top plot, the few MaPMTs where the dark rate is substantially higher than the average can easily be seen.
-This is typically due to a single hot pixel in the MaPMT.
+In the top plot, the few MaPMTs with hot pixels where the dark rate is substantially higher than the average can easily be seen.
 The bottom plot shows that when the beam is on the rate is always dominated by physics events.
 Figure 30 shows the occupancy plots from the TDC readout.
 The top plot shows the occupancy per channel, and the center and bottom plots show the distributions of the leading and trailing edge times per MaPMT, respectively.
 All of these plots are used during the data taking to identify possible malfunctioning channels and, eventually, restore them through a recovery procedure.

-The slow controls and monitoring of the RICH detector is enforced by the hardware interlock system based on the National Instruments CompactRIO (cRIO) [24].
+The slow controls and monitoring of the RICH detector is enforced by the hardware interlock system based on the National Instruments CompactRIO (cRIO) [23].
 The cRIO system monitors the following parameters: